victoriademina/PaymentGateway/README.md

 2. To run the project, simply go to `src/PaymentGateway.Api` folder and execute `dotnet run`.
 By defailt, Swagger page can be opened on `http://localhost:5252/swagger/index.html`, but you can specify a URL of your choice in `launchSettings.json`.
 3. To run tests, navigate to the root project directory and execute `dotnet test`.

-Optional: to run the project using Docker, follow this steps:
+*Optional:* to run the project using Docker, navigate to the root project directory and run `docker-compose up`.
-1.
-2.

 Enjoy! 🙌